pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 #### Transformers

 - **Type of architecture** that has gained prominence in NLP
-- Use **self-attention mechanisms** to capture relationships between different parts of a sequence simultaneously, making them effective for processing sequential data, including language
+- Use **attention mechanisms** to capture relationships between different parts of a sequence simultaneously, making them effective for processing sequential data, including language
 - Look at surrounding words to derive context (e.g. bank as a river bank or financial institution)

 #### Transfer Learning